 Gum Disease Laser Therapy

-Flagstaff Downtown Dental – Family & Cosmetic DentistryOur new soft issue dental laser allows the dentist to perform many new painless procedures with little or no bleeding and faster healing.
+Flagstaff Downtown Dental – Family & Cosmetic DentistryOur new soft tissue dental laser allows the dentist to perform many new painless procedures with little or no bleeding and faster healing.
 For example, Dr. Bacon just treated an orthodontic patient and removed gum from a partially impacted canine to allow a bracket to be placed to bring the tooth in.
-There was no bleeding and the patent reported no pain.
+There was no bleeding and the patient reported no pain.
 The bracket was placed the next day!
 This truly is a much gentler way of treating patients than ever before.